GuG-Shadamu/CPPSkillBuilder/miscellaneous/patern.md

 ```

-### Pros:
+### Pros

 1. Performance: Since there's no dynamic dispatch (like with virtual functions), the compiler can inline methods, leading to potentially more optimized code.
 2. Static Polymorphism: Allows for polymorphic behavior determined at compile-time.

 Note that CRTP doesn't work well with multiple level of inherntence, also if you want some runtime feature such as

 ```cpp
 class Base;